danielkomaz/cloudskillsbootcamp/Week-8-Containerization-And-Kubernetes/README.md

 ## Project 2 - Creating an AKS Cluster

-There are several ways to create an AKS cluster.
+This project will show you two ways of how to create an AKS cluster.

-In this repo I show you two of them.
+1. Via Powershell script using the AZ module
+2. Using terraform

 ### Create AKS with Powershell